 The University of Illinois has one of the best academic libraries in the U.S. It contains an East Asian Collection which boasts over 200,000 books and journals in Chinese, Japanese, and Korean languages and an extensive network of research support for our students.

 The Chinese history program has maintained a small student enrollment.
 This is due in part to the strong competition for funding in the department and in part to the vigorous program that includes research knowledge of two non-English languages (such as Chinese and Japanese).
 After one year of financial support in the program, we work with students to explore a variety of funding opportunities on campus, such as teaching and research fellowship from the Department of History.

 Our students have worked on a variety of research topics and have done exceptionally well in the job market.
-In recent years our students completed their dissertations on topics such as Chinese postal service and nation-building by Lane Harris who is an Assistant Professor at the Furman University, and politics of Hong Kong Cantonese cinema by Jing Jing Chang, who now teaches at the Wilfred Laurier University in Canada.
-Other topics include the translocal history of eighteenth-century businessmen (Yongtao Du) to archaeology and discourse of nationalism (Jeff Kyong-McClain).
-Both Lane Harris and Jeff Kyong-McClain actually looked for job in the same year and both received tenure-track offer.
+In recent years, our students completed their dissertations on topics such as Chinese postal service and nation-building by Lane Harris, who is an Associate Professor at the Furman University; and politics of Hong Kong Cantonese cinema by Jing Jing Chang, who now teaches at the Wilfred Laurier University in Canada.
+Other topics include the translocal history of eighteenth-century businessmen (Yongtao Du) to archaeology and the discourse of nationalism (Jeff Kyong-McClain).

 Core faculty in Chinese history